-The Company's credit facility is a demand loan and as such the lender could demand repayment at any time.
+The Company's credit facilities are demand loans and as such the lender could demand repayment at any time.
+As the available lending limits are based on the lender's interpretation of the Company's reserves and future commodity prices, there can be no assurance as to the amount of available credit that will be determined at each scheduled review.
 Management is not aware of any indications the lender would demand repayment in the next 12 months.
-The Company is current with all interest and fee payments and is compliant with the financial covenants.
-The lender's next review is scheduled to be completed by no later than June 30, 2020.
+At December 31, 2020, the Company had made all its interest and fee payments and was compliant with all the financial covenants.
+The lender's next review is scheduled to be completed by no later than October 31, 2021.
 Depending on the final credit facility limit approved by the lender, the Company may seek alternate financing arrangements, if necessary, to execute its planned capital program.
 Given that the credit facility is a demand loan and the uncertainty regarding the renewal amount and terms, there is liquidity risk for the Company.